j0000n/f-haricot-rn/README.md

 npm run test:e2e
 ```

-This command downloads the Chromium binary if it is not already present, starts a local MailDev SMTP/Web UI for email capture, and then executes the onboarding flows.
+This command downloads the Chromium binary if it is not already present, starts a local MailDev SMTP/Web UI for email capture, launches the Expo web dev server (default http://localhost:8081, override with `E2E_BASE_URL`), and then executes the onboarding flows.